angular/angular/aio/content/guide/aot-compiler.md

 </code-example>

-The `source-map-explorer` analyzes the source map generated with the bundle and draws a map of all dependencies, showing exactly which application and Angular modules and classes are included in the bundle.
+The `source-map-explorer` analyzes the source map generated with the bundle and draws a map of all dependencies, showing exactly which application and NgModules and classes are included in the bundle.

 Here's the map for _Tour of Heroes_.